ZetaRift/PinchyBot-3/README.md

 Uses a modified version of the chatango python library https://github.com/Nullspeaker/ch.py

+Do note that the bot is currently in a non-production use state, and bugs may be present, use at your own risk

 ## License
 You are free to use and change the bot's code however you want, please note that you must provide credit for the original creator of the bot.